 Once set, melt the white chocolate in the microwave, following the package instructions carefully.
 Then dip the remaining strawberries in the white chocolate and place them on parchment-covered baking sheets.
 Next, add any nuts, graham cracker crumbs, or sprinkles.
 Then refrigerate those strawberries until set.

 Spoon a little white melted chocolate in a zipper sandwich bag and snip off a tiny corner.
-Remove the semisweet chocolate-covered berries from the refrigerator and drizzle the white chocolate over them.
+Remove the semisweet chocolate-covered berries from the fridge and drizzle the white chocolate over them.
 Once the white chocolate strawberries are set, spoon a little semisweet chocolate into a zipper bag and drizzle over them.

-How to store these treats
+How to store Chocolate Covered Strawberries

 Topping ideas